Understand the Benefits and Differences of CNG and RNG

 The chart below represents a cohort of shippers representative of the Breakthrough shipper network, collectively spanning 774,900,713 miles and executing 1,834,572 shipments in 2018.
 We looked at their respective change in carrier consistency over a 45-week period following the establishment of a new routing guide through a sourcing event such as an RFP.
 The shippers used in this analysis all operate national networks and perform annual sourcing events at different times throughout the year.
 Each, however, has a unique execution strategy.

 Carrier consistency is determined by looking at historic 6-week rolling averages of carrier behavior and determining if the use of specific carriers and their distribution of shipments on a lane remains similar.
-Cohort collectively spans 774,900,713 miles and executing 1,834,572 shipments in 2018.
+Cohort collectively spans 774,900,713 miles and executed 1,834,572 shipments in 2018.

 Carrier consistency, a key indicator of carrier and shipper compliance, decreases over time after a sourcing event.** **On average, carrier consistency declined approximately 5 percent after 11 weeks of new rates going live following a full network RFP.
-This declining trend continues as carrier consistency decreases by an average 10 percent after 23 weeks and 15 percent overall by 45 weeks.
+This declining trend continues as carrier consistency decreases by an average of 10 percent after 23 weeks and 15 percent overall by 45 weeks.

 While all seven shippers saw a varying spectrum of declining carrier consistency due to complexities in their networks, all also saw definitive results.
 The largest decline for a single shipper over a 45-week period was a drop of over 30 percent, whereas the smallest change in consistency was a 4 percent decline.

 These results shouldn’t come as a surprise to anyone managing transportation capacity sourcing, however, they do point toward an opportunity to optimize transportation strategies.
 Once an RFP is completed, a cyclical adjustment to non-compliance begins on both sides.
 While the root cause could be negligence, poor service, or capacity, they may stem from a misalignment of two unique networks that don’t fit each other’s needs.
-Utilizing historic data to view both shipper and carrier supply and demand dynamics can uncover carriers better suited to meet the needs of a shipper’s network, while also highlighting carriers that are already performing at a high rate of compliance.
+Utilizing historical data to view both shipper and carrier supply and demand dynamics can uncover carriers better suited to meet the needs of a shipper’s network, while also highlighting carriers that are already performing at a high rate of compliance.
 Sending full networks out to bid disrupts service for shipper and carrier relationships meeting expectations, and can be substituted for smaller, more targeted sourcing events that match the right carriers to the right lanes.

 In this study, the shipper with the highest carrier consistency has strayed away from annual full network sourcing events.
 Since completing its final annual full network RFP event, shipper 3 has adapted its strategy to perform several, targeted sourcing events when opportunities arise.
 This allows shippers to continuously adjust their routing guide to optimize their carrier base, explore modal conversion, achieve strategic goals, and see potential savings in their transportation supply chains.